Truthfully, I categorize his statement as flat-out bonkers.

 You want to talk about something getting out of control?

-You want it out of control when you've got 70 to 100 mile an hour winds instead of when you can control this during a controlled burn.
+You want it out of control when you've got 70 to 100 mile an hour winds instead of when you can control this during a controlled burn?

 Nobody really has answers.

-That's the other problem with the leadership in California if they just deny, negate, avoid nobody has answers on why they don't do it.
+That's the other problem with the leadership in California is they just deny, negate, avoid.

 And then when you look at the water, you know, this one really infuriates me.

-In 2014, Californians voted for proposition one.
+In 2014, Californians voted for Proposition 1.

 And that was meant to allocate literally billions of dollars to build new reservoirs.

-You know, the people will figure it out.
+The people will figure it out.

-Well you know what, Gavin?
+Well, you know what, Gavin?

-We voted to figure it out.
+We voted to figure it out in 2014 and build new reservoirs.

 That is not what I'm talking about.

-I'm talking about one family in particular that controls hundreds of billions of dollars worth of water or gallons worth of water and they're But they're but but they're also putting pure water into the ocean.
+I'm talking about one family in particular that controls hundreds of billions of dollars worth of water, or they have gallons worth of water.

 Why would you do that?

-It is the most ridiculous so you've got you the ecological piece of the environmental piece of oh we need to protect and listen I'm all for environmentalism.
+So you've got the ecological piece of the environmental piece of, oh, we need to protect.

 But here's the other part where this connects back to big ag is they've got this thing called the Delta Tunnel.

-So you're like, oh we is hold on now is is is Gavin Newsom doing the right thing with his delta tunnel where some of the water is going to you know the smell fish and some is going back to the urban areas where people need it.
+Is Gavin Newsom doing the right thing with his Delta Tunnel where some of the water is going to the smelled fish and some is going back to the urban areas where people need it?

-You've seen cars stacked up in the streets like it is the walking dead because there is no plan in place.
+Running on foot from fire, you've seen cars stacked up in the streets like it is the walking dead because there is no plan in place.

-There is absolute gridlock before I went on your show last night my wife had stayed behind stayed with my mother they'd relocated to West Hollywood another fire cropped up the sunset fire.
+Before I went on your show last night, my wife had stayed behind, stayed with my mother.

 Why did you not call in the National Guard?